camunda-community-hub/zeebe-spec/README.md

 Cancel/terminate a workflow instance.

-* `workflow_instance`: the alias of a workflow instance that is canceled.
+* `workflow_instance`: (optional) the alias of a workflow instance that is canceled.
 The alias is defined in the `create-instance` action.
+If only one instance is created then the alias is not required.
 ```
       - action: cancel-instance
         args: